Italian banks' bad debt cleanup to expose bigger capital gap

 Non-performing loans - least likely to be repaid - soared to a record 156 billion euros ($213.92 billion) in December, twice the 2010 level.
 Lenders have already had written 76 billion euros off the value of those loans, partly in response to demands from the Bank of Italy which, since the end of 2012, forced them to set aside more cash against expected losses.

-But bad debt experts think the banks need to take further write-downs of at least 20-25 billion euros to get buyers specialized in distressed debt to take them off their hands.
+But bad debt experts think the banks need to take further write-downs of at least 20-25 billion euros to get buyers specialised in distressed debt to take them off their hands.

 The industry’s bad debt foot-dragging partly reflects its view that it is in a stronger position than peers in Spain and Ireland - which set up state-sponsored bad banks for their lenders’ toxic assets as part of a European bailout.
 Unlike Ireland and Spain, Italy has not had a real estate bubble.